-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Middle school drop- out rates (ALMA) Middle school drop- out rate = 0% 0% Middle school drop- out rate = 0% DataZone SEL survey This is a new metric.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 participate in class frequently 52.2% of students completing the survey report they always participate in class; 48% of students completing the survey report they participate "some" in class.
+33% feel that they want to go to school in the morning.
+Middle school drop- out rates (ALMA) Middle school drop- out rate = 0% 0% 0% Middle school drop- out rate = 0% DataZone SEL survey This is a new metric.
 No data is available.
 The baseline will be set after Fall 2022 initial administration.
 PVUESD did not participate in the SEL survey in 2021-2022.
-We will participate in the fall of 2022 to set baseline data Outcomes will be determined after Fall 2021 initial administration.
+We will participate in the fall of 2022 to set baseline data PVUESD opted not to participate in the SEL survey this year.
+Outcomes will be determined after Fall 2021 initial administration.
 New Metric (spring 2022): Track the number of students receiving counseling services. % of students reporting that the counseling services has helped them This is a new metric.
 No data is available.
 The baseline will be set after Fall 2022 initial administration.
-No data to report in 2022 New outcome (spring 2022): 90% of students report that the counseling services has helped them
+17 students participated in counseling services.
+29 students are participating in either 1-1 or group counseling services.
+New outcome (spring 2022): 90% of students report that the counseling services has helped them